 The benefits of investment trusts

 The long-term performance of investment trusts is significantly aided by the fact that the investment managers do not need to hold excessive cash balances or sell assets in order to accommodate redemptions as do their open-ended investment company (OEIC) counterparts.

-Being ‘closed-ended’, managers can invest in less liquid assets such as private equity, infrastructure and specialist commercial property.
-A longer-term plan can be engaged.
-This process can bring greater diversifi cation to the strategy resulting in better long-term returns and more varied sources of income.
+Being ‘closed-ended’, managers can invest in less liquid assets such as private equity, infrastructure and specialist commercial property and therefore a longer-term plan can be engaged.
+This process can bring greater diversification to the strategy resulting in better long-term returns and more varied sources of income.

 Investment trusts also have the option to borrow up to a certain percentage of the underlying portfolio.
 This can potentially amplify the returns if the environment is favourable and the opportunity appropriate.
 There are strict rules in place to limit this process in order to avoid magnifying the potential risk.